 - 39. Following Mary's death, AWH undertook a Root Cause Analysis (RCA) and notified SCV. - 40.
-Regarding managing the risks of VTE, the RCA found that: - a) There was a lack of documentation regarding the ongoing management of, and discussion with, Mary about continuing anti-coagulation following her presentation to the AWH emergency department on 26 June 2021. - b) Given the multiple cancellations of theatre, a referral to Occupational Therapy, Fracture Clinic and /or more comprehensive review and management of Mary's needs while awaiting theatre at home would have been warranted.
+With regard to managing the risks of VTE, the RCA found that: - a) There was a lack of documentation regarding the ongoing management of, and discussion with, Mary about continuing anti-coagulation following her presentation to the AWH emergency department on 26 June 2021. - b) Given the multiple cancellations of theatre, a referral to Occupational Therapy, Fracture Clinic and /or more comprehensive review and management of Mary's needs while awaiting theatre at home would have been warranted.

 - c) There was no documented process to comprehensively oversee the management of potential clinical risks of the patient while awaiting urgent theatre at home.
 For example, the Emergency Theatre Booking System (ETBS): - i.
 Did not flag patients whose surgeries had been cancelled multiple times; - ii.
 Did not display a running tally of days waiting for surgical procedure for ease of review; and - iii.
-Did not enable reports to be generated, as it was not supported by up-to-dateIT applications. - d) While the Orthopaedic Registrars had developed a tracking system to monitor patients, this was not transparent to the wider perioperative team, was not secure and was overwritten daily meaning that there was no ability to track and report previous entries. - e) There was no clear communication nor a policy or procedure requiring the Orthopaedic team to consult with the Access and Flow Unit to book a bed for urgent theatre patients. - f) Inadequate documentation by the Orthopaedic Registrars made it difficult to track Mary's care and the advice and instructions given to her. - 41.
-The RCA Review Panel made the following recommendations, and Dr Barbara noted the progress of each as of February 2022: - a) A more structured and transparent process to manage patients in the community while awaiting urgent theatre that addresses and manages clinical risk. - A new process was commenced which includes oversight of orthopaedic patients waiting in the community by the Consultant.
-Further, a new orthopaedic liaison position is being developed to assist with the ongoing management of such patients. - b) The ETBS is fully reviewed to determine best practice models.
+Did not enable reports to be generated, as it was not supported by up-to-date IT applications. - d) While the Orthopaedic Registrars had developed a tracking system to monitor patients, this was not transparent to the wider perioperative team, was not secure and was overwritten daily meaning that there was no ability to track and report previous entries. - e) There was no clear communication nor a policy or procedure requiring the Orthopaedic team to consult with the Access and Flow Unit to book a bed for urgent theatre patients. - f) Inadequate documentation by the Orthopaedic Registrars made it difficult to track Mary's care and the advice and instructions given to her. - 41.
+The RCA Review Panel made the following recommendations, and Dr Barbara noted the progress of each as at February 2022: - a) A more structured and transparent process to manage patients in the community while awaiting urgent theatre that addresses and manages clinical risk.

+A new process was commenced which includes oversight of orthopaedic patients waiting in the community by the Consultant.
+Further, a new orthopaedic liaison position is being developed to assist with the ongoing management of such patients.

+b) The ETBS is fully reviewed to determine best practice models.

 The operating theatre list was realigned to allow a dedicated orthopaedic emergency list every day of the week.
-This new model has meant that emergency cases are being expedited due to an emergency session allocated every day, and cases requiring long operations are booked ahead in a semi elective list as required.
+This new model has meant that emergency cases are being expedited due to an emergency session allocated every day, and cases requiring long operations are booked ahead in a semi elective list as required. c) A review of the alternate process utilised by Registrars to track emergency urgent surgery to determine a secure IT solution to meet the needs of the organisation.

-- c) A review of the alternate process utilised by Registrars to track emergency urgent surgery to determine a secure IT solution to meet the needs of the organisation. - An Urgent Cases theatre schedule is being developed by IT to facilitate firm scheduling of the urgent cases on ETBS. - d) A procedure to be determined and implemented that ensures the Access and Flow unit are aware of pending admissions for emergency/urgent surgical interventions. - The Urgent Cases theatre schedule, referred to above, will be visible to all AWH staff, including Access and Flow. - e) Feedback to be provided to the Orthopaedic Registrar group regarding the expectation and medico legal requirement of adequate documentation. - Feedback has been provided to the Orthopaedic Team, with ongoing discussions each week.
+An Urgent Cases theatre schedule is being developed by IT to facilitate firm scheduling of the urgent cases on ETBS.

+d) A procedure to be determined and implemented that ensures the Access and Flow unit are aware of pending admissions for emergency/urgent surgical interventions.

+The Urgent Cases theatre schedule, referred to above, will be visible to all AWH staff, including Access and Flow.

+e) Feedback to be provided to the Orthopaedic Registrar group regarding the expectation and medico legal requirement of adequate documentation.

+Feedback has been provided to the Orthopaedic Team, with ongoing discussions each week.
 Specifically, feedback has also been provided to the Registrars.